robot-tools/iconograph/README.md

 inside a container as a single unit with its system dependencies, and to roll forward and backward in a secure, repeatable, staged manner.

-Images utilize a tmpfs overlay filesystem, so by default filesystem changes are discarded on reboot or upgrade.

 ## Overview

 ```